Chapter 7 Mass spectrometry

 ► Solution

-From the list of identified peptides, it is then necessary to infer the most provable proteins that were present in the biological sample.
+From the list of identified peptides, it is then necessary to infer the most probable proteins that were present in the biological sample.
 Protein inference is a difficult task, as peptides often match multiple proteins (either different isoforms or proteins stemming from different gene but with identical domains), which leads to the definition of protein groups, i.e. sets of proteins that can’t be distinguished with the set of identified peptides at hand.
 See (Nesvizhskii and Aebersold 2005Nesvizhskii, A I, and R Aebersold.
 2005.
 “Interpretation of Shotgun Proteomic Data: The Protein Inference Problem.”
 Mol Cell Proteomics 4 (10): 1419–40. https://doi.org/10.1074/mcp.R500012-MCP200.) for further reading.

 7.5 Quantitative proteomics